ljr-ifsp/simos/README.md

 			functions to write a simulator.
 It has a provisory time variable to take care about the simulation time.
-			It may necessary export time variable, to do so, remove `static' and declare time as `extern' in the simulator.
+			It may necessary export time variable, to do so, remove 'static' and declare time as `extern' in the simulator.

 		* memory.c: create a array of unsigned char representing cells just like in real systems.
 In it must be implemented